DylanYasen/FSceneManager/README.md

-FSceneManager
+FSceneManager v2.0
 =============

 SceneManager for Futile, a Unity framework.

-todo
+updates
 -------------

-- [ ] Transitions have been added.
+- Transitions have been added.
 Could always make more!
-- [ ] Tilemap stuff removed.
+- Tilemap stuff removed.
 May return as its own lib.
+- Updated how the HandleEnter, HandleExit, and HandleUpdate methods are called.
+- Scene have states now.
+TransitionOn, TransitionOff, Active, and Paused.

 methods
 -------------
-FSceneManager.Instance.SetScene(); Sets the new scene passed as the only scene in the stack.
+FSceneManager.Instance.SetScene(); Sets the new scene passed as the only scene in the stack. (calls PopScene until empty first)
 FSceneManager.Instance.PushScene(); Pushes a new scene onto the stack.
-FSceneManager.Instance.PopScene(); Removes the last scene added from the stack.
+FSceneManager.Instance.PopScene(); Removes the last scene added to the stack.
 FSceneManager.Instance.RemoveScene(); Removes a specific scene from the stack.